markand/bcc/README.md

 Simple tool to convert any file into a C or C++ array for direct inclusion into the source code.

+Note: C23 introduced the `#embed` feature which can be used rather than this
+      utility unless your toolchain doesn't support it.

 Quick usage
 -----------